rsksmart/devportal-1.0/_rsk/node/troubleshooting.md

 Required CLI arguments:

 `args[0]` - database target where we are going to insert the information from the current selected database.
-Be aware that you cannot migrate to the same database or an error will be thrown.
+> Note: You cannot migrate to the same database or an error will be thrown.
+It is highly recommended to turn off the node in order to perform the migration since latest data could be lost.

 Example migrating from `leveldb` to `rocksdb`: